Table of Contents

-Muslims believe that God is One and that there are no gods except Him.
+Some, especially Muslims, believe that God is One and that there are no gods except Him.
 They stress that even though Christians claim to be monotheists, they actually believe in three Gods.
 They think that Christians err when they say that Jesus is the Son of God.

 But in the Bible, the term “son” expresses an intimate relationship with someone or something.
-While it indicates origin, it also expresses close association or identification with persons or things and it does not limit oneself to one’s father and mother.
-One can be called the “son” of his parents, his relatives, his tribe, and his nation…etc. Therefor, the title “Son of God” does not mean Jesus was literally born from God.
+While it indicates origin, it also expresses close association or identification with persons or things and it does not limit itself to one’s father and mother.
+One can be called the “son” of his parents, his relatives, his tribe, and his nation…etc. Therefore, the title “Son of God” does not mean Jesus was literally born from God.
 But it simply means that the son bears His father’s qualities and characteristics.

 Jesus claimed divinity and the religious leaders of His time refused to believe that He was the Son of God and sought to kill Him for blasphemy (Mark 14:61-64).
 So, Jesus is either God’s Son as He claimed or a blasphemer!